yzy1996/Awesome-Learn-3D-From-2D/README.md

 The function $f_{\theta}$ is the minimizer of a reconstruction objective $\mathcal{L}(\mathbf{I}) = d(f_\theta (\mathbf{I}), X)$.
 Here, $d(\cdot)$ is a certain measure of distance between the target shape $X$ and the reconstructed shape $f(\mathbf{i})$.

+The futher problem is recover a 3D shape with texture and mesh from a single view observation.
+This need utilize a pre-trained 3D GAN by searching for a latent space that best resembles the target mesh.
+As we all know that the pre-trained GAN encapsulates rich 3D semantics in terms of mesh geometry and texture, searching within the GAN manifold thus naturally regularizes the realness and fidelity of the reconstruction.

 ## Research Branch